ritish-behera/ritish-behera.github.io/_pages/about.md

 ======
   As I do like being with people and serving community, I always headed to joining such group of individuals around myself leading to being a part of __NSS, NIT Warangal__ as well as interned at __SAMBHAJ NGO__ during my leisure time.

   I love to spend my time exploring things related to cosmic physics as well as reading books for the same.
-(You can check one of my recent favorites "Brief Answers to the Big Questions" :D )
+(You can check one of my recent favorites "Brief Answers to the Big Questions")

   Beyond my professional and academic pursuits, I am an avid Formula 1 enthusiast.
 The precision, strategy, and innovation in F1 racing inspire my approach to engineering challenges.
-(We can always have a talk on this, ynk!
-XD Forza Ferrari! )
+(We can always have a talk on this!)

 Thank You!
 ======